IgniteUI/igniteui-docfx/en/components/grid_toolbar.md

 </div>
 <br/>
 <div>
-<button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="grid-toolbar-sample-2-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
+<button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="grid-toolbar-sample-2-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

 The following code snippet demonstrates how to enable all features of the toolbar: